Get to know your licences

 Do you know the difference between an entertainment licence and a music licence?

 We all know playing music in a venue can be beneficial to your business.
 Undeniably in many cases, it’s vital.
-Obviously ensuring the sound system is spot on, and your playlist will have been designed with your clientele in mind are essential.
+Obviously ensuring the sound system is spot on, and your playlist will have been designed with your clientele in mind are also essential.

 However it’s not just your customers who benefit from music being played either.
 Your colleagues will too!
 Music can add a burst of energy to a team who have been on their feet all day.